 One is that your transmission is suddenly slipping unintentionally.
 You’ll be able to tell because your car will shift into different gears without warning, which is an immediate indication that your transmission is malfunctioning and needs to be fixed right away.

-Rough or difficult shifting is a similar symptom, so if you have any difficulties with shifting at all, you’ll want to get that transmission inspected.
+Rough or hard shifting is a similar symptom, so if you have any difficulties with shifting at all, you’ll want to get that transmission inspected.
 Another sign is leaking transmission fluid.
 Check underneath your car every once in a while and look for pools of dark red liquid.

-Problem two: Blown Head Gasket
+Problem #2: Blown Head Gasket

 Cost to fix: $1,310

-Many of the symptoms have to do with strange occurrences in your oil or coolant, including sudden coolant loss, bubbling in the reservoir where coolant is held, or discolored oil that appears white.
+Many of the symptoms have to do with strange occurrences in your oil or coolant, including sudden coolant loss, bubbling in the reservoir where the coolant is held, or discolored oil that appears white.
 However, these aren’t the only ways to determine that your head gasket is blown.

 Because the head gasket works to regulate heat, an overheated engine is a major sign that something is wrong.
 White smoke coming out of your tailpipe behind your car is also a key indicator.
-If any of these happen with your car, get it checked out right away.
+If any of these happen with your vehicle, get it checked out right away.

 It’s best to keep your coolant at the proper level and watch the temperature gauge every so often to make sure your car isn’t running hot, as this will help prevent this issue from occurring.
 In the occurrence of a blown head gasket, though, you will need to get it replaced at a shop.
-Most often this repair will cost around $1,310.
+Most often, this repair will cost around $1,310.

 Cost to fix: $3,400